opendatabs/data-processing/staka_abstimmungen/README.md

   - Save `control.csv`.
 - Start the Airflow job and wait until the job has successfully run.
 - If there was new data (e.g. test data), check if the two new csv files are uploaded to the FTP server.
 - Verify that the data has been correctly parsed and uploaded by checking sample numbers ('Stichproben').
+- Confirm via mail that it worked.
+- Move the two sample Excel files to the archive.